One of my favorite local Utah events is the Holi Festival of Colors hosted one weekend every spring at the

 1: Parking is pretty packed the closer you get to the temple.
 Plan on paying for parking in a nearby field and walking a short distance to the entrance.

 2: You cannot bring outside color packets into the festival.
 You have to buy them from stands inside.

 4: The color dust is like glitter or sand–It gets EVERYWHERE!
 Unlike glitter or sand, it can stain.
-Wear clothes you are okay with ruining and throwing away afterward.
+Wear clothes you are okay with ruining and discarding afterward.

 5: Prep your car beforehand so you do not stain your seats/seatbelts.
-We put towels over the seats, trash bags on the floorboards, and wrap the seat belts in trash bags.
-Taking baby wipes is also a good idea to wipe your hands before getting back in the car.
+We put towels over the seats, trash bags on the floorboards, and wrapped the seat belts in trash bags.
+Bring baby wipes to clean your hands before getting back in the car!